Project

 Most interesting finding for me: Altruism is inverted Egoism.

-#53 Updated by didi about 7 years ago
+#53 Updated by didi over 7 years ago

 About insect brains